webtranslateit/webtranslateit/README.md

 You can get more information by appending `--help` after each command.
 For instance:

-    $ wti pull --help
+    wti pull --help
     Options:
-      --locale, -l <s>:   ISO code of a locale to pull or push --all, -a:   Download or upload all files --force, -f:   Force wti pull to download files --help, -h:   Show this message
+      --locale, -l <s>:   ISO code of locale(s) to pull --all, -a:   Pull all files
+           --force, -f:   Force pull (bypass conditional requests to WTI) --help, -h:   Show this message

 ## Configuration